Raise.com: Gift card fraud

 Some users of Raise.com have experienced gift card fraud, typically executed by people who steal items under the return receipt requirements of stores and then requesting gift cards.
 Generally, customer service regarding fraudulent gift cards receives minimal complaints, and most receive a 100%+ refund.
 As AdvisoryHQ states, "Many of the negative Raise reviews on this review site are from buyers who waited until after Raise's 100-day money back guarantee had expired before trying to use their gift card – only to discover that the card was invalid or had a different value than expected."
-Now the company offers a 365-day money-back guarantee instead.

-While Raise has not publicly commented on this, their terms of service state that any user who attempts to sell an "invalid card" will be subjected to a sale price reversal and may be liable for the 12% sales commission.
-Additionally, the account holder may be charged a "card refund fee" in the greater amount – $20 or 15% of the gift card sale price.